shaloo/docs.arcana/docs/user-guides/mfa/mfa-ug.md

 # MFA Setup

-In this guide users of Web3 apps that integrate with the {{config.extra.arcana.sdk_name}} will learn how to enable multi-factor authentication, MFA, for enhanced wallet security.
+This guide explains how users of Web3 apps integrated with the {{config.extra.arcana.sdk_name}} can boost wallet security by setting up [Multi-Factor Authentication (MFA)]({{page.meta.arcana.root_rel_path}}/concepts/mfa.md).

-See [how MFA works]({{page.meta.arcana.root_rel_path}}/concepts/mfa.md) for more details.

 ## Enabling MFA at Login

-Log in to an app that is integrated with the {{config.extra.arcana.sdk_name}} using one of the available authentication providers.
-At the very first login user is prompted to set up enhanced wallet security by configuring two-factor authentication:
+Log in to the app integrated with the {{config.extra.arcana.sdk_name}} using one of the available authentication mechanisms.
+At the very first login, user is prompted to set up enhanced wallet security by configuring two-factor authentication:

 <img src="/img/an_mfa_setup_firstlogin.gif" alt="MFA first login setup prompt" class="an-screenshots-noeffects" width="25%"/>

 Click **Proceed** to set up MFA.

+!!! note "Cannot disable MFA later"

+      Once configured, MFA cannot be disabled for a user wallet account.

-User must provide answers to five security questions and create a recovery PIN.
+User must provide answers to five security questions and create a recovery PIN as part of MFA setup.

 ### Security Questions